zxcvbnm8888888888/os-pa1/INSTALL.md

 $ sudo make install
 ```

 The final executable file ``qemu-system-riscv64`` will be installed in the ``/usr/local/bin`` directory.
-Perform the following command so that the directory is appended to your ``PATH`` environment variable.
+Perform the following command so that the directory is added to your ``PATH`` environment variable.

 ```
 $ echo "PATH=/usr/local/bin:\$PATH" >> ~/.bashrc